kocicjelena/pypi_uwsgi_example/README.md

-it is suppose to be the shortcut for deployment in future: pip install pypiuwsgiexample
+it is supposed to be the shortcut

-...
+for deployment in future:

+pip install pypiuwsgiexample

 uwsgi pypiuwsgiexample.ini

 ... in dev and testing